Investing term

 Initial Public Offering — the first time a company sells shares to the public.

 An IPO (Initial Public Offering) is the first time a company sells shares to the public, moving from private ownership to a listing on a stock exchange.
-It lets the company raise capital and gives early backers a way to cash out.
-For ordinary investors, IPOs are often hyped and volatile — the excitement can push the price well past what the business is worth.
+It lets the company raise capital to grow and gives early backers — founders, staff, and venture investors — a way to cash out some of their stake.

 For example